 Oxford, Alabama, Hotel Owner Files in Chapter 11

 The owner of a Marriott Courtyard hotel in Oxford, Alabama, filed a petition for Chapter 11 protection on Oct.
 16 in Decatur, Alabama.

 Devi LLC’s petition listed assets of $8.4 million and liabilities totaling $11.4 million, almost all representing secured debt.

 Branch Banking & Trust Co.
-(BBT) is owed more than $7.2 million, the mortgage lender said in a court filing.
+(BBT:US) is owed more than $7.2 million, the mortgage lender said in a court filing.
 The hotel is worth less than the debt, the bank said.